 My Child Lebensborn Accessibility Report

-We've documented 22 accessibility features for My Child Lebensborn in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 22 accessibility features for My Child Lebensborn in the Controls, Difficulty, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
-Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.You nurture a Lebensborn child in Norway after World War II who faces a hostile community because they’ve been born to parents of both occupied and occupying forces.
+Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.In My Child Lebensborn, you nurture a Lebensborn child in Norway after World War II who faces a hostile community because they’ve been born to parents of both occupied and occupying forces.
 With meagre resources yourself, you must feed, clothe and bathe the child, but more importantly, help them cope with the heavy inheritance of German soldier genes in a country celebrating its freedom.
 The child faces not only a challenge of identity and guilt but bullying from teachers as well as classmates.

 Lots of the game's message, information and story is conveyed through text, which is generally fairly large and contrasts well with the background (black text on yellow background). for dialogue, which is not voiced, it appears in speech bubbles of the same style.

 Throughout the game, it is indicated where you need to click using a glowing white outline around specific objects that is clear and easily identifiable.
 Most of the game is also quite bright and each element contrasts well compared to others around it.

 On mobile, you tap and drag to write letters, draw pictures and check newspapers, but on console, this is a timed mini-game instead.
 There is a patch planned to make this a drag mechanic on the console too.

 Platforms: Android, PC, PS4, Switch, Xbox One and iOS

 Accessibility: 22 features